TnTech-ECE/S25_Team3_MyCapstoneProject/Documents/Detailed-Design/Central-Computer.md

 - The central computer shall draw no more than 16 W of power.
 - To accommodate current and future operational needs, the central computer shall be equipped with no fewer than 20 General Purpose Input/Output (GPIO) pins, allowing for seamless interfacing with various components and enabling future expansions or upgrades.
 - The central computer shall process packets and store data obtained from the Wi-Fi and Bluetooth transceivers.
-- The central computer shall transmit the gathered drone information to the Campus Police server via a secure Ethernet connection.
+- The central computer shall internally transmit the gathered drone information to the hosted server.
-- The transmitted data shall be encrypted to ensure confidentiality and integrity, preventing unauthorized access or tampering during transmission.
-- This design shall ensure that all communication between the central computer and the server remains secure, reliable, and efficient, providing critical support to campus security operations in real-time.
+- The central computer shall ensure that all communication between the central computer and the hosted server remains secure, reliable, and efficient, providing critical support to campus security operations in real-time.

 #### Bluetooth RID Module (Integrated)
 - The Bluetooth transceiver shall continuously scan the 2.4 GHz Bluetooth frequency band to detect and capture RID signals while filtering out non-RID transmissions.